JHSRobo/documentation/Software_Overhaul_Principles.md

   * Push **everything** to Github, even code that is in development.
 Just make sure to push to an in development branch.
 * ## Make Names Easy
   * Packages, Programs, Topics, Nodes, Variables, etc should follow clearly outlined naming conventions.
 This will minimize stupid mistakes when different people work on the same code.
-* ## Make Topics Easy
+* ## Make ROS Easy
   * Fewer topics, more data.
-For example: Instead of creating multiple topics for tool toggling, create one topic and custom message, and send each tool's status as a boolean in that custom message.
+Whenever possible, keep things within one topic, and use a custom message type to send multiple pieces of information.
   * New topics should only be created when it is necessary to publish at a different rate.
 For example, a separate topic would be used for tools and thruster data.
+  * Transition towards the use of services more than topics.
+It is probably better to use services for things like button presses in order to reduce topic clutter and have more straightforward code.
 * ## Make Environments Easy
   * Environments should always be as standardized and up to date as possible.
 This means Ubuntu 22, Python3, ROS 2, etc.
   * WHenever possible, avoid configuring environments.
 Leave them as the default.
 This will make developing remotely and documentation much easier.